Trends

 6 min

-Vilafranca del PenedèsI interview Manel Batet, from Cafès Novell, from Vilafranca del Penedès, so he can explain to me the history of the company where he works and about the coffee we drink every day.
+Vilafranca del PenedèsI am interviewing Manel Batet, from Cafès Novell, from Vilafranca del Penedès, so that he can explain to me the history of the company where he works and about the coffee we drink every day.
 I noticed the Novell brand the day I checked that the Disfrutar restaurant was the brand it used to prepare coffees.
-As the great enthusiast that Manel is, he knows data, dates, stories, and the evolution of the drink that is more fashionable than ever.
+As the great enthusiast that Manel is, he knows data, dates, stories, and the evolution that the drink has undergone, which is more fashionable than ever.
 And it is also sold at higher prices than ever, probably.
 Current geopolitical situations and climate change will not favor it in the coming years for the situation to change.
 We will continue to pay a very high price for a cup of coffee.

-Manel Batet, inside Cafès Novell, controlling the coffee bean grinding.
+Manel Batet, inside Cafès Novell, in front of the roasting machine

 We have more knowledge of coffee.